suurjaak/SQLitely/README.md

 Windows: download and launch the latest setup from https://suurjaak.github.io/SQLitely/downloads.html.

-Mac/Linux/other: install Python and pip, run `pip install sqlitely`.
+Mac/Linux/other: install Python2 and pip, run `pip install sqlitely`.

 The pip installation will add the `sqlitely` command to path.